cmpscabral/snirhAPI/README.md

 ## Motivation
-- The user interface is pretty old and there's no easy access to the data.
+- The user interface is pretty old and hard to get multiple station's data.
-- The main motivation is to access the data in a easy and standard format, through a REST API.
+- Provide access the data in a easy and standard format, through a REST API.
-- On top of this API, a frontend modern application can be built.
+- On top of this API, a frontend modern application can be easily built.

 ## Development